Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Problem formulation

 \subsection{Joint tracking and defending problem}

 Now we formally state our problem in this section.
-The defender's mission is to prevent the attacker state from being in the safe zone $\Omega_S$ for all time, \textit{or} to intercept the attacker before it reaches the safe zone.
+The defender's mission is to prevent the attacker from landing at the safe zone $\Omega_S$ for all time \textit{or} to intercept the attacker before it reaches the safe zone.
 Precisely, the problem is to find discrete control input $u^{d}_t$ such that it satisfies

 subject to